GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 **Note**: In production, you use the `StartTimestamp` property to specify the binary log position (the timestamp at which initial load was started) from which the CDC application should start replicating.
 You should also create a [Checkpoint table](https://www.striim.com/docs/en/spanner-writer.html) so that Striim can recover from a failure.
-However these concepts are out of scope for this tutorial.
+However, these concepts are out of scope for this tutorial.

+The steps in this section are abbreviated to highlight only the portions that differ from the previous section.
+Refer to the previous section for details of interacting with the user interface.

 1. Import the following code for the CDC pipeline and replace `Primary_IP` with the IP address for Cloud SQL for MySQL.